This article will look at the common Toyota 3.4 engine problems and how you can solve them if you experience them.

 A leakage in the cooling system

-In a situation where the coolant is hindered or restricted from moving to the cooling system, the engine’s heat is trapped, resulting in overheating.
+If the coolant is hindered or restricted from moving to the cooling system, the engine’s heat is trapped, resulting in overheating.

 - Ensure you always check for leakages in the cooling system